 The difference between quick oats and rolled oats stems from the processing method of each.
 Oat meal is a meal made of oats, which is another name for the porridge made with oats.
 What are oats then for the benefit of those who do not know about it?
 Oat is a wonderful cereal that is great for the health of human beings, and is next only to wheat and corn in terms of grown area and consumption in US.
 In fact, oat is the fourth most important crop in the world.
 There are many varieties of oats available in the market such as ground oat, crushed oat, rolled oat, instant oat, and quick oats and so on.
 In this article, we shall concentrate upon quick oats and rolled oats that are just minor variations of the same entity and have equal health benefits.

-Before we discuss differences between quick oats and rolled oats, let us know a little bit about oats themselves.
+Before we discuss differences between quick oats and rolled oats, let us know a little more about oats themselves.
 There was a time when farmers were fed up with oats as they grew on their own alongside wheat and corn that was sown in the fields and farmers considered them as weeds.
 It was then that some farmers decided to grow oats as a separate crop as a policy of join’em rather than fight’em.
 Ever since, oats are being grown as a separate crop and owing to their health benefits that were revealed later on when the cereal was fed to horses and their health improved.
 In fact, there is a joke that goes like this.
 Once an Englishman and a Scottish man were discussing about oats when Englishman said that oats were being fed to horses in England and Scottish men ate them.
 To this Scottish man replied that this is precisely the reason why England has such fine horses and Scotland had such fine men.
 Jokes apart, oats are a treasure house for the health of human beings having twice the amount of proteins than in wheat or corn.
 However, more important is the presence of soluble fibers and gamma linoleic acid in oats.
 Now, let’s move onto our subject.

 So, quick oats as well as rolled oats have same ingredients and same health benefits.
-It is just that having been cut and rolled into thin flakes, quick oats take much less time to prepare that set them apart from all other varieties of oats.
+It is just that having been cut and rolled and grounded to small pieces, quick oats take much less time to prepare that set them apart from all other varieties of oats.